grantcolley/blazor-solution-setup/README.md

 ![Alt text](/readme-images/BlazorSolutionSetup.png?raw=true "BlazorSolutionTemplate Solution")

 The following steps will create a solution described above using the default project templates available in Visual Studio.
-The result will be a solition hosting both **Blazor WebAssembly** and **Blazor Server**, using common code and components in shared libraries.
+The result will be a solution hosting both **Blazor WebAssembly** and **Blazor Server**, using common code and components in shared libraries.
 The WeatherForecast data will sit behind a **WebApi**, and only accessible to permissioned useres, while **IdentityServer4** will provide authentication.

 #### Table of Contents
 1. [Core Class Library](#1-core-class-library)